hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ### 9. Determine a QC Status for the tumor

-PURPLE will set QC status in 2 cases:
+PURPLE will set a FAIL QC status in 2 cases:
 - FAIL_CONTAMINATION - if measured contamination in the tumor (by Amber) is >10%
 - FAIL_NO_TUMOR - if no evidence of tumor is found in the sample